Vineet829/tenant-sphere/README.md

 - **Reporting Problem Neighbors**: It’s difficult to report noisy or troublesome neighbors, which can negatively impact the vibe of our community.

-## Solutions Offered by the App

 To tackle these challenges, I created an app that makes it easy for tenants to report issues and bad behavior.
 The app is designed to:

-### Simplify Communication
-- Allow users to easily report apartment problems and tenant misconduct through the app, ensuring quick responses and efficient issue resolution.
+- **Simplify Communication**: Users can easily report apartment problems and tenant misconduct through the app, ensuring quick responses and efficient issue resolution.

-### Hold Technicians Accountable
-- Assign specific tasks to technicians so we can monitor how they handle reported issues.
+- **Hold Technicians Accountable**: Specific tasks can be assigned to technicians to monitor how they handle reported issues.

-### Create a Safer Community
-- Make it simple to report noisy or troublesome behavior and send warnings to those involved, helping everyone feel safe and comfortable at home.
+- **Create a Safer Community**: It is simple to report noisy or troublesome behavior and send warnings to those involved, helping everyone feel safe and comfortable at home.